 A data set is organized into some type of data structure.
 In a database, for example, a data set might contain a collection of business data (names, salaries, contact information, sales figures, and so forth).
 The database itself can be considered a data set, as can bodies of data within it related to a particular type of information, such as sales data for a particular corporate department.

-In an IBM mainframe operating system, a data set is a named collection of data that contains individual data units organized (formatted) in a specific, IBM-prescribed way and accessed by a specific access method that is based on the data set organization.
+The term data set originated with IBM, where its meaning was similar to that of file.
+In an IBM mainframe operating system, a data set s a named collection of data that contains individual data units organized (formatted) in a specific, IBM-prescribed way and accessed by a specific access method based on the data set organization.
 Types of data set organization include sequential, relative sequential, indexed sequential, and partitioned.
 Access methods include the Virtual Sequential Access Method (VSAM) and the Indexed Sequential Access Method (ISAM).